When it comes to getting started on Pinterest, people tend to fall into one of these three categories:

 On Pinterest, there are two names you need to be aware of: your username and your account name.
 Your username is the name that will be used in the URL of your Pinterest page (www.pinterest.com/username), but will not be the name that is displayed on your profile.

 The name that will be displayed on your Pinterest page (and will be the name that people use to search for you on Pinterest) is your account name.
-So if you’re setting up a page for your business, Pinterest will still ask for your “First Name” and “Last Name.”
-What you will need to do is fill in those fields as if your business’ name was your name.
-(For example, Constant Contact would fill in the account name as First Name: Constant, Last Name: Contact.)
+So if you’re setting up a page for your business, start by visiting the Pinterest for Business website and clicking the “Join as a business” button.
+Create your account by filling in your business name and username in the signup process.

 2. Upload a profile picture that’s Pinterest-worthy